Button Bits

 Tungsten Carbide Inserts

-Tungsten carbide inserts are individually manufactured and then press fit into pre-drilled holes in the cone of the bit.
+Tungsten carbide inserts are individually manufactured and then press-fit into pre-drilled holes in the cone of the bit.

 Button Bits vs. PDC